 All orthodontic treatments are expensive — but some represent a better value than others.
 Not everyone can drop thousands of pounds on aligner therapy, and even if you can make it work for your budget, you need to feel confident that it represents a solid value.
 Fortunately, NewSmile does.

-This makes it one of the most affordable clear aligner companies in the UK.
-In fact, only Straight My Teeth has a lower price point.
+This makes it one of the most affordable clear aligner companies in the UK, even when compared to its at-home competitors.
 And of course, it’s thousands less than in-office treatments like Invisalign.

 Most at-home aligner companies will include a bonus item in the cost of treatment, but NewSmile throws in three.